 Check the approved OR classes.

+The minimum number of credits for Master students is 15 credits of OR approved classes.
 A minimum of 9 credits must be in the 500 series.
-Particular courses may satisfy both the graduate major program requirements and those in the OR program.
-A list of courses that will satisfy the OR course requirements can be found in the graduate program office and in the OR Website
+Certain courses may satisfy both the Graduate Major Program requirements and those in the OR Program.
+A list of courses that will satisfy the OR course requirements can be found in the Graduate Program office and in the OR Website.

 Thesis/Paper Requirements